CourseReps/ECEN662-Spring2017/Students/travistag/ImageProject/Project1Report.md

 # 4. Presentation of Results

 When run on the original test sets, our detector correctly predicts 52/58 real images, and 99/99 synthetic images.
 This translates to a 10.3% false alarm rate and a 100% detection rate.
-Without the adjustment of the pdf to exclude outliers among the real images, 52/56 real images were identified correctly but the detection rate also took a hit to become 97.97%.

 We surmised that the misclassifications were as a result of images in the scenery data set that were overly dark, or had an unusually sparse color distribution such as the picture of the duck in water.
 Therefore we feel it is suitable to go with the model that excluded these as outliers and correctly identified all the synthetic images.

-Using random real and synthetic images from the internet, our detector achieved rates of:

 One notable weakness of this detector is that it will not correctly predict any synthetic images that have been equalized.
 This is a very common image-processing technique to a achieve a desired level of contrast.